MicrosoftDocs/win32/desktop-src/Msi/rollback-of-assemblies-in-the-global-assembly-cache.md

 ---
-Description: 'A two-step process extends the Windows Installer''s transaction model to products containing common language runtime assemblies.
-This enables the installer to rollback unsuccessful installations and removals of assemblies.' ms.assetid: '065a380c-4eb5-48a5-ab0a-7f1229b77898'
+Description: A two-step process extends the Windows Installers transaction model to products containing common language runtime assemblies.
+This enables the installer to rollback unsuccessful installations and removals of assemblies. ms.assetid: 065a380c-4eb5-48a5-ab0a-7f1229b77898
-title: Rollback of Assemblies in the Global Assembly Cache
+title: Rollback of Assemblies in the Global Assembly Cache ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Rollback of Assemblies in the Global Assembly Cache